pure-data/externals-howto/README.rst

       t_object  x_obj;
     } t_helloworld;

-``hello_worldclass`` is going to be a pointer to the new class.
+``helloworld_class`` is going to be a pointer to the new class.

 The structure ``t_helloworld`` (of the type ``_helloworld``) is the data space of the class.

-An absolutely necessary element of the data space is a variable of the type ``t_object``, which is used to store internal object-properties like the graphical presentation of the object or data about inlets and outlets.
+An absolutely necessary element of the data space is a variable of the type ``t_object``, which is used to store internal object properties like the graphical presentation of the object or data about inlets and outlets.

 ``t_object`` has to be the first entry in the structure !

-Because a simple “hello world”-application needs no variables, the structure is empty apart from the ``t_object``.
+Because a simple “hello world” application needs no variables, the structure is empty apart from the ``t_object``.

 method space